Alerdo/e-commerce-store/README.md

 E-commerce store backend is built with the following key features and components:

-- **Express Server**: We use Node.js and Express.js to create a robust and scalable server that handles various API routes and functionalities.
+- **Express Server**: I used Node.js and Express.js to create a robust and scalable server that handles various API routes and functionalities.

 - **User Authentication**: Passport.js is employed for user authentication, allowing users to register and log in securely using their email or username and password.

-- **Swagger API Documentation**: We've integrated Swagger UI Express to create comprehensive API documentation.
+- **Swagger API Documentation**:  Swagger is integrated UI Express to create comprehensive API documentation.
 This makes it easy for developers to understand and interact with the API endpoints.

 - **Database Management**: Sequelize is my choice for interacting with a PostgreSQL database.
 Database schema includes tables like Users, Carts, CartItems, Orders, and OrderItems, which manage user data, shopping carts, and orders.

-- **Security Measures**: We take security seriously.
+- **Security Measures**: Security is taken very seriously.
 User passwords are securely hashed and salted using bcrypt to protect sensitive information.
 Additionally, environment variables are used to store sensitive data securely.

 ## Database Structure